 7. NATIONAL COORDINATORS

-countries where there are members, for a renewable period of
+there are members, for a renewable period of three years.
+They

-three years.
-They will be accountable to the Executive Committee
+will be accountable to the Executive Committee and, with the

-and, with the Executive Committee’s agreement, will operate
+Executive Committee’s agreement, may operate a bank account

 8. ANNUAL GENERAL MEETING

-i.
-In the first half of each year the
+i) In the first half of each year the Secretary shall

 of all the individual members resident in the country where

-the meeting is held and shall include one half of the Executive
+the meeting is held and shall include at least one half of the

-iv.
-The chairperson of the meeting shall be one of the Moderators
+iv) The chairperson of the meeting shall be one of the current

 by an Independent Examiner of Accounts or Auditor.